-Apparatus

-The apparatus and the location of the participant with respect to the screen was the same than in experiment 1.
-The task was performed on only two rightmost display modules (see Figure 12).
+Apparatus.
+The apparatus and location of the participant with respect to the screen was identical to experiment 1.
+The task was performed on only two rightmost display modules (Figure 11).

-Task
+Task.
 The vertical task was equivalent to the horizontal task, but in the vertical direction.
 Pairs of targets were as wide as the modular displays in front of the user, and located at different heights.